 I reunited with my “mentee” a couple of weeks later.
 She rejected the opportunity.
 Instead, she got a blank check.
 Kind of.
 She has the opportunity to design her own agency and pitch it to the big guys.
 They would do well to see it as more reasonable than their own.
 After all, she’s been a social leader since her teenage years.
 She has turned her place of privilege into a unique opportunity to be aware of the critical social issues faced by people at various types of risk in her country, minorities and women.
 If she wants to create a sustainable model that tackles the issues she’s been close to throughout her adult life, nobody who claims to be wanting to help should impose her any further restrictions.

 Unfortunately, these are lessons not easy to assimilate when we talk about Open Source.
 For those of us who remain adamant that Openness in technology and data is worth defending, there are critical issues to address.
 Not the least of which: What is our possible best position to defend Open Source?
-That takes financial considerations into account.
+And I mean one that takes financial considerations into account.

 I do fear that in the midst of all of our grievances, we forget about the virtues of Open Source.
 Those that made us invested into it in the first place.
 And those that very well might hold the key for a new age of thinking about Open, especially as we approach the Industrial Revolution 4.0.